maniac-tech/react-native-expo-read-sms/README.md

 3. Everytime an SMS has been received `successCallbackFn` will be called with the sms

+## Example

+You may refer to this sample application for how to use the library: [GitHub Repo](https://github.com/maniac-tech/ExpoReadSMS-TestApp)

 ## Methods
 | Method name | Description | Params | Returns |
 |-------------|-------------|--------|---------|